csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 opposed to just separating them.
 More on that later.

-Secondly, and more importantly, **this article is not a direct endorsement of, or recommendation for, this method.** It has benefits and drawbacks—as do most things—so your mileage _may_ vary.
+Secondly, and more importantly, **this article is not a direct endorsement of, or recommendation for, this method**, this is just a writeup of an idea.
+It has benefits and drawbacks—as do most things—so your mileage _may_ vary.
 I will discuss relative merits and pitfalls later in the article so that you can decide whether this is a good thing _for you_, rather than it being a good or bad thing _in and of itself_.

 ## How it works